jinhyunju/picaplot/README.md

 -Dhingra N, Shemer A, Correa da Rosa J, Rozenblit M et al. Molecular profiling of contact dermatitis skin identifies allergen-dependent differences in immune response.
 J Allergy Clin Immunol 2014 Aug;134(2):362-72.
 PMID: 24768652

 You can also start with using your own dataset, it just needs to be a matrix which has the dimension of (gene x samples).
 A dataframe with covariate information is optional with dimensions (samples x covariates).
-The data is included with the package and can be loaded into the environment by simply using the `data()` function.
+A subset of the data is included with the package and can be loaded into the environment by simply using the `data()` function.
+(Note that 10% of the total probes were used to be included in the package to reduce the size)

 ```r